laryn/bootstrap_icons/README.md

 Bootstrap Icons
 ======================

-The Bootstrap Icons module loads the [Bootstrap Icons library](https://icons.getbootstrap.com).
+The Bootstrap Icons module provides icons from the [Bootstrap Icons library](https://icons.getbootstrap.com).
 It can be a useful add-on to the [Bootstrap Lite](https://backdropcms.org/project/bootstrap_lite) or [Bootstrap 5 Lite](https://backdropcms.org/project/bootstrap5_lite) themes, or any other theme where you need some icons.

 Installation
 ------------